yuanshunning/pickit-docs/docs/robot-integrations/siemens-plc/index.rst

 ----------------------------------------

-Make sure that both the PLC is equipped with a ProfiNET or TCP/IP-connector and that both the PLC as well as Pick-it are connected to the network.
-Pick-it communicates with the robot (or in this case PLC) with the TCP/IP-protocol.
+Make sure that both the PLC is equipped with a ProfiNET or TCP/IP-connector and that both the PLC as well as Pickit are connected to the network.
+Pickit communicates with the robot (or in this case PLC) with the TCP/IP-protocol.
 For an in-depth specification about this low-level communication structure, this
 `link <https://support.pickit3d.com/article/51-the-low-level-communication-structures-between-a-robot-and-pick-it-on-the-tcp-ip-socket-level>`__
 will be useful.
 Unlike a lot of

-**Q: Welk object is Pick-it in de network?**
+**Q: Welk object is Pickit in de network?**

 **Q: Vraag Jan foto netwerk setup in TIA**

 Step 2: Download the necessary files
 ------------------------------------

-Pick-it provides a function block and additional data blocks for communication over TCP/IP.
+Pickit provides a function block and additional data blocks for communication over TCP/IP.
 The necessary (.scl) file can be found in the table below.
 Make sure to choose the correct PLC version.